 If you enjoy reading children’s literature, I’d highly recommend The Breadwinner by Deborah Ellis.
 It’s part of a four book series (and the entire series is wonderful) that tells the story of 11-year-old Parvana who has to disguise herself as a boy to help her family after her dad is kidnapped by the Taliban.

 You may have already heard of The Kite Runner by Khaled Hosseini.
 This story of an unlikely friendship became an instant classic and is probably the first book that people think of when looking for books set in Afghanistan.

 This is another country I added to the list to challenge myself.
 I don’t think I’ve read any books set in Turkey – yet.

 If you love spy thrillers, give Istanbul Passage by Joseph Kanon a try.
 It’s set during World War II in Istanbul.

 Or, if you prefer some historical fiction, try The Bastard of Istanbul by Elif Shafak.
 You’ll move back and forth between present time San Francisco and Istanbul during the 1915 Armenian genocide.

 You’ll find many wonderful books set in Poland, in particular, you’ll find many great books set during World War II and the Holocaust.

-Any book set in Auschwitz fits in this category, which is why I’m choosing The Tattooist of Auschwitz by Heather Morris.
-It’s been on my TBR list for awhile now is this challenge is just the push I need to read it.
+Any book set in Auschwitz fits in this category, which is why I chose The Tattooist of Auschwitz by Heather Morris.
+It had been on my TBR list for awhile and this challenge was just the push I needed to read it.